 Right-click and select Import Replace.

-In the Replace Object dialog, select the export file of the KM you want to use as a replacement.
+Select the export file of the KM you want to use as a replacement.

 The Knowledge Module is now replaced by the new one.

 Note:When replacing a Knowledge module by another one, Oracle Data Integrator sets the options in interfaces for the new module using the option name similarities with the old module's options.
 When a KM option was set by the user in an interface, this value is preserved if the new KM has an option with the same name.
 New options are set to the default value.
 It is advised to check the values of these options in the interfaces.